 General Lew Wallace’s accomplishments stretch much further than his 77 years.
-A Major General in the Union Army who led his troops in the decisive Civil War battles of Shiloh, Monocacy, and Fort Donelson; a military judge in the trials of the Lincoln Conspirators and Commander Wirz of Andersonville; ambassador to the Ottoman Empire; a brilliant author, orator, artist, inventor, and musician, General Wallace’s place is indelibly etched in the annals of American history.
+A Major General in the Union Army who led his troops in the decisive Civil War battles of Donelson, Shiloh, and Monocacy; a military judge in the trials of the Lincoln Conspirators and Commander Wirz of Andersonville Prison; ambassador to the Ottoman Empire; a brilliant author, orator, artist, inventor, and musician, General Wallace’s place is indelibly etched in the annals of American history.

 But it was his masterwork, the epic religious novel Ben-Hur: A Tale of the Christ (1880), that gained General Wallace his highest accolades and cemented his reputation in literary history.
 Ben-Hur became the best-selling novel of the nineteenth century.
 The novel the basis of several dramatizations, including the 1959 Academy Award®-winning motion picture starring Charlton Heston.

 Today, the General Lew Wallace Study & Museum has faithfully preserved General Wallace’s personal memorabilia in the Study that he designed and built in 1895–on the same site where Ben-Hur was penned.
 Each year, the Museum presents educational and entertaining programs for all ages that demonstrate the qualities of leadership, ingenuity, exploration and character that General Wallace embodied throughout his life.